MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/winforms.md

 ## Step 2 - Install WebView2 SDK

-Next add the WebView2 SDK to the project.
-For the preview, install the WebView2 SDK using Nuget.
+Next add the WebView2 SDK to the project using Nuget.

 1. Open the context menu on the project \(right-click\), and choose **Manage NuGet Packages...**.